-Regan is the go-to girl for thrillers, fiction, and romance recommendations, especially when these genres intertwine with the world of fantasy.
-So are you looking for ideas to help you stay on top of your reading list?
-Regan has you covered–she loves to share her reading habits with her audience and has helpful tips on how you can get through that pile on your nightstand, one page at a time.
+Regan is the best book tuber for thrillers, fiction, and romance recommendations, especially when these genres intertwine with the world of fantasy.
+Regan loves sharing her reading habits with her audience and has helpful tips on getting through that pile on your nightstand, one page at a time.

 Christine Riccio–better known as PolAndBananasBOOKS, has been reviewing books on Booktube since 2010 and has more than 400,000 channel subscribers.
 Riccio isn’t just a book reviewer–she’s also a New York Times bestselling author with her novel Again, But Better.

 Viewers love the comedy that Riccio infuses into her reviews and how she talks about the process she goes through when writing her books.
 Riccio worked with two other booktubers to create BOOKSPLOSION, the longest-running book club on the social media platform.
 Currently living in LA and working in TV and film, polandbananasBOOKS fans can check out the author and reviewer’s online shop to pick up merchandise that touts love for all things literary.

 If you’re into the Booktube community, there’s no doubt that you’ve already heard of Seji, the voice behind The Artisan Geek.
 Seji is a Black Dutch Booktuber committed to ensuring all voices are represented in the Booktube community.
 She’s known for her creative book reviews and her eclectic taste that leaves no genre unrepresented.